-Here Pope has to admit the superiority of inspiration over art, although he calls it 'lucky licence' - a deviation from rules, no doubt, but to the same end : to gain the heart of the reader.
+Here Pope has to admit the superiority of inspiration over art, although he calls it 'lucky licence' - a deviation from rules, no doubt, but to the same end: to gain the heart of the reader.
 Pope is, however prepared to treat it as a rule of the art, albeit an unwritten one.
 And thus, unconsciously, he throws overboard his whole code of criticism, where under his critic 'proceeds without remorse.....and puts his laws in force'.
 But Pope has a classical precedent in Quintilian to justify his stand.
 It was he who first drew the attention of sticklers for rules of graces 'that lie beyond the reach of art' - words which Pope himself employs.

 Not only this, he even seems to hint, like Dryden, that the classical rules cannot be binding entirely on all ages and nations, as tastes differ from age to age and country to country.
-For his critic is enjoined to know not only the writer's design and intent but also the religion, country, (and) genius of his age, without all of which at once before your eyes, Cavil you may, but never criticize.
+For his critic is enjoined to know not only the writer's design and intent but also the religion, country, (and) genius of his age, without all of which at once before your eyes, rules apply to them all?

-Since all these are not the same in all ages and climes, how can the same rules apply to them all?
 Pope does not, of course, say as much in the Essay but read in the context of a famous passage in his Preface to Shakespeare, his meaning does appear to be this.
 'To judge Shakespeare by Aristotle's rule', he says there, 'is like trying a man by the laws of one country who acted under those of another'.
 Here Pope's recognition of a different mode of writing from that of the classics is unmistakable.
 Dryden with all his love for the classics had also expressed his 'desire to be tried by the laws of his own country'.
-If therefore there can be different laws for different countries, what special sanctity can attach to the laws of the ancients ?
+If therefore there can be different laws for different countries, what special sanctity can attach to the laws of the ancients?